 Don’t come here expecting towering hotels and fast-paced nightlife.
 Instead, take the opportunity to unwind in nature and explore the local attractions.
-Swim and snorkel in Emily Bay, taste the wines at Two Chimneys Winery, and wander through some of the oldest Georgian buildings in the southern hemisphere.
+Swim and snorkel in Emily Bay, taste the wines, and wander through some of the oldest Georgian buildings in the southern hemisphere.
 You can also try your hand at fishing – ask about the local charter boats.

 If you’re a history buff you’ll know that Norfolk’s first European residents were convicts, who turned up not long after the first fleet arrived in Sydney.
-The shackled loaf-stealers have long since departed but there’s a reminder of their presence in historic buildings of the Kingston Arthurs Vale Historical Area (KAHVA).
+The shackled loaf-stealers have long since departed but there’s a reminder of their presence in historic buildings of World Heritage listed Kingston.

 At only eight kilometres by five kilometres, Norfolk is easy to travel around.
-There’s no public transport and only one taxi.
-Bikes and cars are easy to hire, and you won’t have to worry about airport transfers, as your accommodation will send a driver to pick you up and deliver you to their doorstep.
+There’s no public transport.
+Cars are easy to hire, and you won’t have to worry about airport transfers, as your accommodation will send a driver to pick you up and deliver you to their doorstep.